The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Introduction

 In 1987, the foundational work of Gelfand-Goresky-MacPherson-Serganova \cite{GGMS} initiated the study of the Grassmannian and torus orbits in the Grassmannian via the \emph{moment map} and \emph{matroid polytopes}, which arise as moment map images of (closures of) torus orbits.
 Classifying points of the Grassmannian based on the moment map images of the corresponding torus orbits leads naturally to the \emph{matroid stratification} of the Grassmannian.
 The moment map image of the entire Grassmannian $Gr_{k+1,n}$ is the $(n-1)$-dimensional hypersimplex $\Delta_{k+1,n} \subseteq \R^n$, the convex hull of the indicator vectors $e_I\in \R^n$ where $I \in {[n] \choose k+1}$.
 Over the last decades there has been a great deal of work on matroid subdivisions of the hypersimplex \cite{Kapranov, Lafforgue, Speyer}; these are closely connected to the \emph{tropical Grassmannian} \cite{tropgrass, Speyer, Dressian} and the \emph{Dressian} \cite{Dressian}, which parametrizes regular matroidal subdivisions of the hypersimplex.

 The matroid stratification of the real Grassmannian is notoriously complicated: Mnev's universality theorem says that the topology of the matroid strata can be as bad as that of any algebraic variety.
 However, there is a subset of the Grassmannian called the \emph{totally nonnegative Grassmannian} or (informally) the \emph{positive Grassmannian} \cite{lusztig, postnikov}, where these difficulties disappear: the restriction of the matroid stratification to the positive Grassmannian gives a cell complex \cite{postnikov, rietsch, PSW}, whose cells $S_{\pi}$ are called \emph{positroid cells} and labelled by (among other things) \emph{decorated permutations}.
 Since the work of Postnikov \cite{postnikov}, there has been an extensive study of \emph{positroids} \cite{Suho, ARW, ARW2} -- the matroids associated to the positroid cells.
-The moment map images of positroid cells are precisely the positroid polytopes \cite{tsukerman_williams}, and as we will discuss in this paper, the \emph{positive tropical Grassmannian} \cite{troppos} (which equals the \emph{positive Dressian} \cite{SW}) parametrizes the regular positroidal subdivisions of the hypersimplex.
+The moment map images of positroid cells are precisely the positroid polytopes \cite{tsukerman_williams}, and as we will discuss in this paper, the \emph{positive tropical Grassmannian} \cite{troppos} (which equals the \emph{positive Dressian} \cite{SW}) parametrizes the regular positroid subdivisions of the hypersimplex.

 Besides the moment map, there is another interesting map on the positive Grassmannian, which was recently introduced by Arkani-Hamed and Trnka \cite{arkani-hamed_trnka} in the context of \emph{scattering amplitudes} in $\mathcal{N}=4$ SYM.
-In particular, any $n \times (k+m)$ matrix $Z$ with maximal minors positive induces a map $\tilde{Z}$ from $Gr^+_{k,n}$ to the Grassmannian $Gr_{k,k+m}$, whose image has full dimension $mk$ and is called the \emph{amplituhedron} $A_{n,k,m}$ \cite{arkani-hamed_trnka}.
-The case $m=4$ is most relevant to physics: in this case, the \emph{BCFW recurrence} gives rise to collections of $4k$-dimensional cells in $Gr^+_{k,n}$, whose images conjecturally ``triangulate'' the amplituhedron.
+In particular, any $n \times (k+m)$ matrix $Z$ with maximal minors positive induces a map $\tilde{Z}$ from $Gr^{\geq 0}_{k,n}$ to the Grassmannian $Gr_{k,k+m}$, whose image has full dimension $mk$ and is called the \emph{amplituhedron} $A_{n,k,m}$ \cite{arkani-hamed_trnka}.
+The case $m=4$ is most relevant to physics: in this case, the \emph{BCFW recurrence} (named for Britto, Cachazo, Feng, and Witten \cite{BCFW}) gives rise to collections of $4k$-dimensional cells in $Gr^{\geq 0}_{k,n}$, whose images conjecturally \emph{tile} or \emph{triangulate} the amplituhedron.